hanish3464/WORD-pytorch/README.md

 Download model and include to `weights/`

 ## Demo
-`Note: When you test own your test cartoon images including several objects, You can get the segmentation results of speech bubble, cut.
+`Note: When you test own your test toon images including several objects, You can get the segmentation results of speech bubble and cut.
 Yon can also get OCR, English translation results.`
 1. Download models above link
 2. Add image files to `data/`
 3. Run demo.py (add `--ocr --papago` options if you want)